LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

   std::cout << rm_loc.getVal() ...
   std::cout << rm_loc.getLoc() ...

-Again, the lambda expression arguments are passed in the same order as the ``RAJA::expt::Reduce`` arguments to ``RAJA::forall``.
-Both the types and order of arguments must match to get correct results and to compile successfully.
+Again, the lambda expression parameters are in the same order as the ``RAJA::expt::Reduce`` arguments to ``RAJA::forall``.
+Both the types and order of the parameters must match to get correct results and to compile successfully.
 Otherwise, a static assertion will be triggered::

   LAMBDA Not invocable w/ EXPECTED_ARGS.